Fort Adams |

 (1917 - 1919), Sachuest

 Located at the mouth of the Sakonnet River.
-It was armed with two 4.72-inch guns from Fort Adams.
-One of these guns is now on display at Equality Park on Broadway in Newport and the other is at Fort Moultrie in South Carolina.
-In WWII a Navy radio station, three Coast Artillery fire-control towers, and a radar tower were located here.
-Nothing remains.
+It was armed with two 4.72-inch guns originally from Fort Strong, MA.
+One of these guns is now on display in Ansonia, CT.
+During WWII a Naval Radio Communications Station, three Coast Artillery fire-control stations, and a radar tower were located here.
+Nothing remains except some concrete debris.
 Became a wildlife refuge in 1970.
+The Naval radio station closed in 1973.

 ¤ Brenton Point Military Reservation